Providing empowering mental health support.

 How much do you charge?

-As at 1st July, 2024, initial consultation fees to see a Clinical Psychologist at Life Changing Psychology are $270 and subsequent consultations are $250.
-If you have a Mental Health Treatment Plan from your General Practitioner (GP) you will receive a Medicare rebate of $141.85 per session.
+Initial consultation fees to see a Clinical Psychologist at Life Changing Psychology are $300 and subsequent consultations are $265.
+If you have a Mental Health Treatment Plan from your General Practitioner (GP) you will receive a Medicare rebate of $145.25 per session.
 You may be entitled to additional rebates.

 To be eligible to receive psychological services under Medicare, a person must be referred by their GP and in some instances by another medical specialist.
 Speak to your GP about your eligibility to claim these Medicare benefits.